hanabi/hanabi.github.io/misc/Convention_Reasons.md

 - In the Hyphen-ated convention framework, [we discard known trash from left-to-right](https://github.com/Zamiell/hanabi-conventions/blob/master/Reference.md#the-trash-order-chop-move).
 Why?
 - Intuitively, you would expect that trash should be discarded from right-to-left, because that is the order that we normally discard cards in.
-- However, this does not work well if you use the *Trash Finesse* convention.
+- However, this does not work well if you use the *Trash Finesse* convention and it gets deferred.
 - For example, examine the following replay: https://hanabi.live/replay/16627#32
   - From xdragun's perspective, Zamiel's clue can be either a *Play Clue* on the purple 1 or a *Trash Finesse*.
   - On turn 34, it is possible that Libster deferring playing into the *Finesse* in order to perform a *Bluff* of his own.
 Thus, the card is still in a superposition of these two possibilities.